stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Graphical Desktop Applications #

 To create desktop applications, use [Electron](https://electronjs.org/).
+Applications made with Electron are cross-platform, and can be built for Windows, macOS, and Linux.

 # Mobile Applications #